Alyssasorensen/datasci_5_statistics/README.md

 **Alternative Hypothesis (H1):**
 The average count of patients is different across at least two bed types (there is a significant difference in patient counts among bed types).

+Based on the findings, the null hypothesis was rejected, meaning there is a significant difference in patient counts among bed types.

 ## **Regression Analysis:**